websmartprint/Sentiment-Analyzer/README.txt

 # Yufrosine

 Yufrosine is a lightweight sentiment analysis toolkit for financial news and stock filtering.
-It includes tools for fetching and analyzing news articles using rule-based NLP methods like VADER and spaCy.
+It includes tools for fetching and analyzing news articles using NLP methods like VADER and spaCy.

 ---